 GENERATION OF METEOROLOGICAL LOADS

-The highly detailed verification rules of the standards often require the use of computer programs.
-Countless combinations and load cases must be taken into account when designing the structures and finding optimal solutions, which can no longer be handled by manual calculations.
-This fact is especially actual for meteorological loads.
+The highly detailed verification specifications set by design standards requirements often require the use of computer programs.
+Countless combinations and load cases must be considered when designing structures and finding optimal solutions, which can no longer be handled by manual calculations.
+This is especially true for meteorological loads.

-AXISVM’s modules help designers to do this by automatically generating the snow and wind loads required by the standard (SWG module) or converting the results of digital wind tunnel simulations into wind loads (WIND module) and managing them in a complex way.
+AXISVM’s modules can help designers consider meteorological loads by automatically generating the snow and wind loads required by the standard (SWG module) or converting the results of digital wind tunnel simulations into wind loads (WIND module) and managing them.

 SWG MODULE

-The module provides the ability to generate the snow and wind load on typical structures according to the standard automatically.
-It operates with the load panel tool of the software that must cover the affected outer contour planes of the structure since the automatically generated meteorological load can only be placed on these panels.
-The automatic critical load combination result can be applied efficiently to handle a significant number of possible load combinations.
+This module provides the ability to automatically generate the snow and wind loads on structures according to the design standard.
+The automatically generated meteorological load can only be placed on outer contour planes of a structure.
+The critical load combination result can be efficiently applied to a significant number of possible load combinations.

-The WIND module of the AxisVM software offers support to designers for such cases by wind load determination using digital wind tunnel simulation for arbitrary structures.
+The WIND module of AXISVM offers support to designers for such cases by determination of wind loads using digital wind tunnel simulations for arbitrary structures.
 A detailed description of the WIND module can be found on the Generation of meteorological loads page.

 Requirements / recommendations